qiumei1101/Multiple_ROI_lane_learning_system_for_Highway/README.md

-# It is a automatically lane learning system which can generate multiple ROIs based on vehicle detection confidence score on highway videos.
-# vehicle detection confidence scores; it can work on both online cameras and local videos.
+# It is a automatically lane learning system which can generate multiple ROIs based on vehicle detection confidence score on highway videos.it can work on both online cameras and local videos.

 ## System information of this code is tested on:
 OS: Ubuntu 20.04.6 LTS, 64-bit